Health and Travel Alerts Learn More Left arrow

 Meanwhile, on land, there are two waterslides, a large pool with a swim-up open bar, and a massage tub where gentle bubbles can soothe your sore muscles.

-Most activities, including unique options like water bikes and floating waterslides, are included with Playa Mia Grande’s entry fee.
+As one of the best water parks in the Caribbean, most activities, including unique options like water bikes and floating waterslides, are included with Playa Mia Grande’s entry fee.
 There’s an extra charge for activities such as parasailing or “fish therapy,” during which tiny garra rufa fishes nibble dry skin off your feet—and yes, it’s way more pleasant than it sounds.

 Read: Best Beaches in the Caribbean